analyticsftw/pyWebCrawler/README.md

 This will crawl all sites in *sites* table that have not yet been scanned and create an an association between *id_site1* (site where the external links were found) and *id_site2* (each external site ID)

+Optional: you can add an argument for maximum number of sites to scan, e.g.
+  *python link_collect.py 1000*

 # Notes
 Activity / errors can be logged in *mysql.log* and *python.log* using functions in *mysql_functions.py* and *support_functions.py*